gramineproject/graphene/CONTRIBUTING.md

   6. Have a quorum of approving reviews and/or waited an appropriate amount of time for review from the maintainers.
 This can be:
      1. 3 reviews
      2. 2 reviews and 5 days since the PR was opened
-     3. 1 review and (10 days since the PR was opened) or 5 days if the author is a maintainer
+     3. 1 review and 10 days since the PR was opened, or 5 days if the author is a maintainer

 Additional reviews from anyone are welcome.